timwang2001/TC-GS/README.md

 python render.py -m <path to trained model> # Generate renderings python metrics.py -m <path to trained model> # Compute error metrics on renderings
 ```

+## Acknowledgement

+We thank all authors from [3D-GS](https://github.com/graphdeco-inria/gaussian-splatting) and [Scaffold-GS](https://github.com/city-super/Scaffold-GS)for presenting such an excellent work.